Posts

 Image

 Speaking Without Fear The classroom felt different that morning.
 It wasn’t noisy like usual.
 It wasn’t silent either.
 It was that strange middle ground — where students wanted to speak… but something inside was holding them back.
 Ms. Ananya walked into the class with her usual calm smile.
 She noticed something immediately.
+This is part of our spoken English series.
+You can also read Day 1, Day 2, and Day 3 lessons to improve your speaking practice.
 Too many eyes were down.
 Too many fingers were nervously tapping desks.
 Too many lips were pressed together.
 She didn’t open her book.
 She didn’t write on the board.
 Instead, she leaned against the table and folded her arms gently.
 “Good morning.”
 “Good morning, ma’am…” the class replied, softly.
 “Why does it sound like you are attending a sad meeting?”
 A few students smiled.
 She looked around.
 “Tell me honestly.
 How many of you feel scared to speak in class?”
 Almost every hand slowly went up.
 Some raised halfway.
-Some looked around first before raising theirs.
-She nodded.
-“Good.
-Today we will not study grammar.
-We will not write notes.
-Today we will talk about...
+Some looked around fi...